-Introduction to the theoretical and pragmatic principles of computer networking and client-server computing.
-Topics include: Local Area Networks; the Internet; ATM technology; TCP programming.
-Prerequisite: CS 101 or 121, STAT 153 or equivalent.
+Introduction to the theoretical and pragmatic principles and practices of computer networking.
+Topics include: local area networks; the Internet; network and world-wide-web application programming.
+Prerequisites: CS 026 or CS 110, CS 101 or CS 121, and STAT 153 or equivalent.